egemenimre/satmad/docs/core/celestial_bodies.rst

 Celestial Bodies
 ==================
-Celestial bodies in SatMAD are defined with the :class:`.CelestialBody` class.
-A celestial body stores its relevant values (e.g :math:`GM` constant) for various calculations such as force models within orbit propagation.
-As such, each `CelestialBody` object is a central repository of information for that body.

-There are default celestial bodies such as `EARTH`, `MOON` and `SUN` for convenience.
+A Celestial Body is an object in space around which another object can rotate.
+As such, it should have certain properties to enable operations such as coordinate transformations and propagation.

+This module defines the default Celestial Bodies, which are instances of the :class:`.CelestialBody` class.
+These  default celestial bodies are currently `EARTH`, `MOON` and `SUN`.
+The properties of these Celestial bodies are defined using certain standards and established values (e.g. IERS Technical Note No. 36 [TCF1]_).
+However, they are different from the standard values offered by Astropy.

 A simple usage example is:

     >>> from satmad.core.celestial_bodies import SUN